 Most importantly, if the goal is to prevent abortion, research shows that outlawing it isn't the way to go.

 The biggest reason I vote the way I do is because based on my research pro-choice platforms provide the best chance of reducing abortion rates.

 Abortion rates fell by 24% in the past decade and are at their lowest levels in 40 years in America.
 Abortion has been legal during that time, so clearly, keeping abortion legal and available has not resulted in increased abortion rates.
-Switzerland has the lowest abortion rate on earth and their rate has been falling since 2002, when abortion became largely unrestricted.
+Switzerland has one of the lowest abortion rates on earth and their rate has been falling since 2002, when abortion became largely unrestricted.